favian-cyril/BitFridge/README.md

 ### Goals

+**BitFridge** is made to be able to assist the needs of people who want to maximize their ingredients that they have available in their loot.
+With the help of **BitFridge**, their ingredients can be made into a more meaningful recipe and menu that they are able to make out of it.
+The essence of **BitFridge** is important, because it will create a sense of awareness and creativity from the user in what to acquire in an efficient manner to perform a good cook in a more proper meal.
+By having **BitFridge**, one could acquire a sense of beneficiary and habit in their way they go about their cooking.
+Whether preparing a simple brew or making the most out of a scallop or braise, a **BitFridge** user will have day-to-day cooking as a fun and innovative experience.
+This will also allow them to have a measured expense on a mere routine basis, with having a stable expenditure on what to buy in order to have a delightful cooking experience.

 ### User Target
 For people who do not shop often and prefer to use whatever ingredients they have.